 This is critical; over time the length of stuck pipe is likely to increase, especially in deviated wells as the solids settle creating a thicker filtercake.
-A common refrain is that if you do not have a chemical solution on board and haven't used it within 24 hours, the odds of freeing the pipe are less than 10%.
+The industry consensus is that if you do not have a chemical solution on board and haven't used it within 24 hours, the odds of freeing the pipe are less than 10%.